iamgbsmith/til/azure/list-resouce-groups-using-the-azure-cli.md

-# List Azure Resource Groups
+# List Resource Groups Using The Azure CLI

 __Category: Azure__

-You can list Resource Groups in an Azure subscription showing full details with the following command:
+You can list Resource Groups in an subscription showing full details with the following Azure CLI command:

 ```shell
 az group list